Ernst Pawel: Works

 Pawel wrote about the Holocaust in The Island in Time.
 This 1951 book took place at a fictional Italian refugee camp.
 Pawel set his 1957 book From the Dark Tower at an American insurance company.
 It was about the main character's behavioral changes after the suicide of his boss.
 In 1960, Pawel released In the Absence of Magic.
 Taking place on an island, it was about two former followers of Sigmund Freud.

 Pawel co-translated poetry by Georges Simenon in 1954.
-In 1965, Pawel was the sole translator of a Lotte Lehman work about opera by Richard Strauss.
+In 1964, Pawel translated a book by Lotte Lehmann about Richard Strauss's operas.
 The following year, Pawel translated a book on nuclear strategy by Raymond Aron.

 In 1984 Pawel wrote The Nightmare of Reason: A Life of Franz Kafka.
 In this book, Pawel included a "political and social background of ... turn-of-the-century Prague".
 In 1989, Pawel released The Labyrinth of Exile: A Life of Theodor Herzl.
 In a review by the Boston Globe, Harry Zohn said Pawel "[editorialized], [vented] some of his personal prejudices and [made] misstatements" with his Herzl book.

 In 1995, Pawel's Life in Dark Ages: A Memoir and The Poet Dying: Heinrich Heine's Last Years in Paris were posthumously published, his daughter having completed the memoir.
 In Life in Dark Ages: A Memoir, Pawel wrote about his life from the 1920s to the 1940s.